 Henri Matisse, I recently learned, spent six years of his art-student life copying the work of old masters.
-I’m hardly keeping up with my occasional “copy” from him and several others.
+With my occasional “copy” from Matisse’s and several others’ work, I’m hardly keeping up.
 And I put the word “copy” in quotes because I think of my efforts more as versions, as “après” some master’s work.
 And I often use different materials—here water-soluble crayons—than the master did.

 Both the news of the six years and a photo reproduction of the 1914 oil painting of his daughter Marguerite in a leather hat I came across in an fascinating catalog: Matisse: In search of true painting, edited by Dorthe Aagesen and Rebecca Rabinow (The Metropolitan Museum of Art, 2012).